Summary:

 Setting up a professional summary to be sent to a prospective lender:

-Your role as the procuring broker is to answer all questions and concerns about the proposed transaction and present them in a written format called an executive loan summary.
-This document is a crucial communication tool in the loan process.
+Your role as the procuring broker is to address all questions and concerns about the proposed transaction and present them in a written format, known as an executive summary.
+This document serves as a crucial communication throughout the loan process.

 Name of the procuring broker and the desired fee.

-The description of the property, condition, income, value
+The description of the property, condition, income, and value

 The exhibit flow should include pictures, a location map, and a property description.